tiwiz/ultimate-resources-android-devs/README.md

   * [Infer](http://fbinfer.com) : Facebook Infer is a static analysis tool - if you give Infer some Objective-C, Java, or C     code, it produces a list of potential bugs.

+- ##### Avoiding the dreaded 65K limit

+  * [Methods Count](http://www.methodscount.com) : Android libraries are great, but they come at a cost.
+Use this tool to avoid the dreaded 65K method limit of the DEX file format!

 #### Third-party useful plugins/projects